Two women stabbed at Museum of Modern Art in New York: police

 Two women were stabbed inside New York City’s famous Museum of Modern Art on Saturday afternoon, according to police.

-They were both taken to Bellevue Hospital in unknown condition but are expected to survive, officials say.
+They were both taken to Bellevue Hospital and are in stable condition.

 The two victims are likely employees stabbed by a former colleague, ABC 13 reports, citing unnamed sources.

 The attack took place around 4:15pm.
+A security guard reportedly tried to stop the assailant but was unsuccessful.

-Police are still searching for a suspect.
+Police are still searching for a suspect, who fled the museum and attempted to enter a nearby Episcopal church.

+The individual was described by police as a white man, who was seen wearing a dark jacket, blue face mask, and sunglasses.

+Photographers captured two women being carried out of the Midtown Manhattan museum on stretchers by medics.

 Officers have asked members of the public to stay away from the area surrounding the museum on 53rd Street, between Fifth and Sixth avenues.